mleonhard/restbackup-python/README.md

 RestBackup(tm) Client Library and Command-Line Tools
 ====================================================

-This module provides:
+This package provides:

-1. Client library for making calls to the RestBackup(tm) Backup and Management APIs
+1. Client library for making calls to the RestBackup(tm) Backup API

 1. Restbackup-cli tool for using the service from the command-line